chris4jahn/Cloud-Coffeebreak/_posts/2025-02-15-azure-naming-policy-avoiding-chaos-in-the-cloud-with-terraform.md

 ## Best Practices for Azure Naming Conventions

 Using **hyphens (-) for separation** improves readability.
 Define and standardize key components for resource names to enhance governance and automation.

 ## Automating Naming Conventions

-Let's dive into the fun part now!
+Let's dive into the fun part!
 How do we use IaC to automatically implement and enforce our naming convention?

 ### Why Automation Matters